Gincioks/domain-generator/README.md

 6. **Start the Application**:

-   - Once the container is up and running, you can start the application using the following commands:
+   - Once the container is up and running, you can start the application using the following commands (in new terminal in case if .dev configuration terminal is still left):

      ```bash
      # In one terminal, start the backend